 What is a Snow Drawing?

 Since 2012, Bud Werner Memorial Library and The Nature Conservancy have led the community in creating enormous, landscape-scale snow drawings during the snowiest winter months.
 Patterns on the land are laid down by volunteer artists who each walk an individual path within a collective space.
 Artists leave their designs in the snow by wearing snowshoes.
 To date, snow drawings have been made on public lands, a frozen lake, and a working haymeadow on the Carpenter Ranch.
-In 2020, the library is partnering with North Routt Charter School for a new drawing on Rabbit Ears Pass.
+In 2020, the library partnered with North Routt Charter School for a new drawing on Rabbit Ears Pass.
+With a pandemic on in 2021, the community shifted to socially-distant community snow drawings, working safely and independently to D.I.Y. snow drawings all over the Yampa Valley.

 History of the Community Snow Drawings